 The summary highlights key points of the proposed project (not to exceed one page).
-The summary must include the purpose, methodology and products/outcomes of the project.
+The summary must include (a) the purpose, (b) methodology, and (c) products/outcomes of the project.

 11.3 PROJECT SCOPE

 All Applicants must provide an explanation as to how the project satisfies the criteria for funding, including meeting the Participation and Success goals in the Closing the Gaps: The Texas Higher Education Plan, referenced in Section 1.2, and the required Perkins State Leadership Grant uses of funds described in Appendix B.